EthanInMel/starkshow-webui/README.md

-# Next.js & NextUI Template
+# Starkshow

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is the repo where you can submit your projects or events.

 ## Technologies Used